 - Remove iodine from the patient's arm with alcohol.

 Submit sputum expectorated by deep cough into a sterile container.

 Submit fresh stool specimen uncontaminated by urine in a vial containing Cary Blair transport media.

 Urine Culture :

-    Urine placed in gray-top transport tube is preferred.
-Urine collected in sterile container is also acceptable.
+Urine placed in a gray-top transport tube is preferred.
+Urine collected in a sterile container is also acceptable.
 Directions for proper collection:

 - Females should clean the periurethral area with water.